EL (rapper)

 Elom Adablah (born 28 June 1989), better known by his stage name E.L, is a Ghanaian Afrobeats musician, rapper, singer and producer.

 E.L's singles include "Obuu Mo", "Kaalu", "One Ghana", "Auntie Martha", "Shelele", "Mi Naa Bo Po", "Koko" and "KaaBuAme", "See me Sometime", "Abaa" and "Pay Like a Boss".
 His debut album was Something Else (2012).
 E.L released a mixtape he calls The BAR (Best African Rapper) and in 2017, he released the fourth one called BAR IV.

-He won Artiste of the Year and Hip-life/Hip-hop Artiste of the Year at the 2015/2016 Vodafone Ghana Music Awards.
+He won Artiste of the Year and Hiplife/Hip-Hop Artiste of the Year at the 2015/2016 Vodafone Ghana Music Awards.

 Early life

 E.L grew up in Dansoman, a suburb of Accra.
-He first attended St. Martin De Porres School in Dansoman and later transferred to Jack and Jill where he completed his Junior Secondary School level.
-He then gained admission into Presbyterian Boys Secondary School (PRESEC), where he discovered music.
-After high school, he pursued a degree in economics and political science at the University of Ghana, Legon.
+He first attended St. Martin De Porres School in Dansoman and later transferred to Jack and Jill School in Roman Ridge where he completed his Junior Secondary School education.
+He then gained admission into Presbyterian Boys Secondary School (PRESEC) Legon, where he discovered music.
+After secondary school, he pursued a degree in economics and political science at the University of Ghana, Legon.

+Personal life

+E.L. is currently single and has no children.
+His net worth is estimated to be $700,000.

 Music career

 2008: Music beginnings

-During his first year in the university, EL signed to Jayso's Skillions Records and helped Jayso co-produce the Skillionaires Demotape.
-However, after graduating from university, the Skillions broke up and EL became a solo artist.
+During his first year in the university, E.L. signed to Jayso's Skillions Records and helped Jayso co-produce the Skillionaires Demotape.
+However, after graduating from university, the Skillions broke up and E.L. became a solo artist.
 He acquired a studio in Asylum Down and began working on a new mixtape.
-He went as far as releasing a single, "Chale (So Fli)", with Jay Foley, Wolf and Kwaku T (remix).
+He then released a single titled, "Chale (So Fli)", with Jay Foley, Wolf and Kwaku T (remix).
 However, the mixtape was never released.
-EL relocated to a better studio at Osu, and invested all his available funds in acquiring equipment.
+E.L. relocated to a better studio in Osu, and invested all his available funds in acquiring equipment.

 2009–2012: Something Else

-EL got signed to BBnZ live His debut double album, Something Else, was released on 1 June 2012 by Akwaaba Music, and is a blend of different varieties of music inspired from various sources.
+EL got signed to BBnZ Live His debut double album, Something Else, was released on 1st June 2012 by Akwaaba Music, and is a blend of different varieties of music inspired from various sources.

-2014: B.A.R Mix Tape
+2014: The B.A.R Mixtape

-EL released The Best African Rapper album, shortened as The B.A.R on 20 May 2014.
+E.L. released The Best African Rapper album, shortened as The B.A.R on 20th May 2014.
 It featured Ayigbe Edem, Sarkodie, Joey B, C-Real, Gemini, Telvin, Frozen, Lil Shaker, Stargo, P. K. and Dex Kwasi.

 2015: B.A.R 2

-EL announced he was working on B.A.R 2, releasing the cover art and later releasing three songs "All Black", "State of the Nation" and "King Without A Crown".
-On 29 August 2015, he followed up with the B.A.R 2 concert featuring Wanlov, Ko-Jo Cue, DJ Mic Smith and more.
+E.L. announced he was working on B.A.R 2, releasing the cover art and later releasing three songs "All Black", "State of the Nation" and "King Without A Crown".
+On 29 August 2015, he followed up with the B.A.R 2 Concert featuring Wanlov, Ko-Jo Cue, DJ Mic Smith and more.